kushmansingh/CloudCache/README.md

 This is a science experiment to implement caching via various cloud services.

 ## Implementations
-* Memory - Just to test the interface
+* Memory - Implemented just to test the interface
 * Redis - TODO
 * DynamoDB - TODO
 * S3 - TODO